TheGroxEmpire/Classic-WoW-Armaments/README.md

 Discord link: https://discord.gg/twxBWfud

+## How to find information

+Just click on any of the file in this repo (e.g., chance_on_hits.md) to find the information you desire.

 ## FAQ
 1. What is a Proc?
 A proc is an effect or ability that happens without player input.
 These can be random chance ("I got 3 Thunderfury procs in a row!") or expected ("I got the killing blow so that I could proc Spirit Tap").